 Humans MUST carry their player card on them, which can be found under the Profile tab.
 Humans surrender their player card to the Zombie that tags them.

 Zombies wear a yellow bandana around their forehead if they are not stunned or around their neck if they are stunned.
 A Zombie that removes their bandana for more than a few seconds outside of a No Play Zone, dormitory or classroom is automatically stunned for full duration.
 Stunned Zombies must immediately raise their hands over their head until they can place their bandana around their neck.
 The Zombie is stunned for the duration of the stun timer.
 Zombies must NOT defend themselves or other Zombies with a shield.

 The stun timer starts at 10 minutes and changes throughout the week.
 Zombies immediately place their bandana back on their forehead at the end of their stun timer.
 Check the Announcements tab for the current stun timer.
-Zombies must tell their remaining stun timer to any Human who asks.
+Zombies must tell their remaining stun timer to any Human who asks, but cannot be “re-stunned”.
 Stunned Zombies are unable to tag or interfere with Humans.
 Stunned Zombies must stay out of the way of any active engagement.
 Stunned Zombies must only tell other Zombies what they knew before they were stunned.